What Is Retail Merchandising?

 What Is a Merchandising Business?

-The importance of retail merchandising to retailers of all sizes and categories supports an industry of merchandising specialists and consultants.
-These specialized merchandising businesses provide expertise and resources to successfully plan and execute retail strategies.
-Retailers without the personnel or resources to oversee merchandising budgets and activities or execute retail strategies in house rely on third-party solution providers like Umdasch Shopfitting.
+Merchandising businesses provide expertise and resources for retailers of all sizes and industries to successfully plan and execute retail strategies.
+Retailers without the in-house resources to oversee merchandising budgets and activities rely on third-party solution providers.

 According to their website, Umdasch Shopfitting provides international “consulting and value engineering experts” for the “development and planning of retail solutions.”
 The company calls the architects, graphic artists, interior decorators, designers, and marketing specialists “shop makers.”
 The shop makers work across four branches of expertise, including lifestyle retail, food retail, premium retail, and digital retail.
 According to Wikipedia, shopfitting is the “trade of fitting out” retail stores with equipment, fixtures, and fittings.”
 A shopfitting firm “typically incorporates professional expertise in interior design, the manufacturing of bespoke furniture, signage, fittings (with one’s own or outsourced facilities), and the purchasing of retail equipment.”